Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - The indicator API usage mixed arguments and removal semantics, which could prevent proper teardown/creation sequences.

 **Fixes:**
-- Make the chart container fill available height (remove fixed 370px min/max).
-This allows new panes (e.g., RSI) to render visibly.
+- Make the chart container obey its parent height (100% container‑driven sizing).
+New panes (e.g., RSI) now share the available height instead of growing the DOM.
 File: `src/components/widget/components/KLineChartComponent.jsx`.
 - Create new‑pane indicators (RSI/MACD/ATR/etc.) with explicit `paneOptions` and a default height of ~120px.
 Overlay indicators (EMA/SMA/BOLL/VWAP) are stacked on the main pane.
 File: `KLineChartComponent.jsx`.
-- Prevent vertical overflow: chart height = 370px base + 120px per enabled pane (RSI/MACD/ATR/KDJ/WR/CCI/OBV).
-This keeps the widget bounded and avoids pushing surrounding UI.
+- Remove the previous logic that increased the DOM height by a fixed base plus per‑pane pixels.
+This prevented cases where the chart expanded vertically beyond its allocated space when RSI was enabled.
 File: `KLineChartComponent.jsx`.
 - Use the correct `removeIndicator({ ... })` filter form instead of passing a string id; remove by `paneId` for separate panes and by `name` for overlays.
 File: `KLineChartComponent.jsx`.

 **Result:** Toggling RSI shows/hides a dedicated RSI pane under the candles in candlestick mode.
 This also improves behavior for MACD/ATR/etc.

+## Layout Fix: TradingChart Height

+- The `TradingChart` root container used `h-screen`, which caused the chart to exceed the grid cell height in the dashboard layout.
+This produced vertical overflow even when no indicators were enabled.
+- Updated to `h-full` so the widget respects its parent’s allocated space.
+- File: `src/components/widget/TradingChart.jsx`

+Additionally, several flex containers now include `min-h-0` to allow children to shrink within grid cells without forcing overflow:
+- `src/components/widget/TradingChart.jsx` (main wrappers)
+- `src/components/widget/components/UnifiedChart.jsx` (root wrapper)

 **Indicators Mapping to KLineCharts API:**
 - `rsi` → `RSI`